idsia-robotics/navground/docs/background/two_wheeled_kinematics.rst

 Dynamics
 ========

 Let's say we want to simulate a robot having motors.
-The simplest assumption we can make is that the motor torque is limited, which in turn limits accelerations.
-To understand this relationships, let's us compute the dynamic of the system.
-Let us assume that the robot as mass :math:`m`, vertical-component of moment of inertia :math:`I` and that the two motors apply traction :math:`F_{r,l}` on the ground without slipping.
+The simplest assumption we can make is that the motor torque is limited, which in turn limits acceleration.
+To understand this relationship, we compute the dynamic of the system.
+Let us assume that the robot has mass :math:`m`, vertical-component of moment of inertia :math:`I` and that the two motors apply forces :math:`F_{r,l}` to the robot body without slipping.

-.. tikz:: Top view of a two-wheeled differential drive robot
+.. tikz:: Top view of a two-wheeled differential drive robot with motors
-   :libs: arrows.meta
+   :libs: arrows.my
    :align: center
    :xscale: 25